 Legal Game: Mourning dove, bobwhite quail, squirrel, rabbits, waterfowl, feral hog, white-tailed deer, and eastern wild turkey.

-Season: As published in the Texas Hunting Guide for these counties.
+Season: As published in the Texas Outdoor Annual for these counties.

-Muzzleloaders and Crossbows: White-tailed deer and feral hogs only.
+Muzzleloaders and Crossbows: Yes, for white-tailed deer and feral hogs only.

 Special Restrictions for Bow Fishing: